 Day 5: Return to Paramaribo.
 This will be an unforgettable New Year’s Eve in a very unique location.
 Students will be able to join in the celebrations.

-Day 6: Explore Paramaribo on a city tour by foot and bus.
+Day 7: City tour of Paramaribo by foot and bus.
 Paramaribo, the capital of Suriname, is a UNESCO World Heritage Site.
 Learn about the history and present of Suriname through some of the most important monuments, buildings and neighborhoods of the city.
 Students will also have the chance to reflect on the multiculturalism of the capital city and the challenge of nation-building in an ethnically diverse country.
 After lunch, embark on a 3-hour river dolphin sighting tour with a stop at a former plantation.

 Housing & Meals

-Students will stay in a variety of accommodations arranged by the Study Abroad Center and paid for before departure.
+Students will stay in a variety of accommodations (double, triple, or quadruple occupancy) arranged by the Study Abroad Center and paid for before departure.
 Most meals are pre-arranged and included in the cost of the program.
 Students are encouraged to try the local foods.